9: Study Abroad Opportunities

 In this Department, modules run either for one term or the whole year.
 In both cases however, you are only examined at the end of the year, i.e. in the third/Summer term.
 It is, however, possible to enrol as a visiting student for only one or two of the terms.
 Not all modules are available to students who are with us only for the Autumn and/or the Spring terms.
 If you are only here for one term and are interested in taking a year-long module, you will only be able to take the term 1 part of the module.

 It is likely that if you only study the modules for one or two terms that you will receive fewer credits than students studying it for the entire year.
 Check the booklet for Assessment methods for part-year students for details.
-The booklet is available from the Office for Global Engagement.
+The booklet is available from the Student Mobility office.
 Students who come for more than one term are not permitted to change modules after the third week of the first term they are studying here.

 Number of modules: Our own students do a certain amount of modules each year; these must add up to 120 CATS (60 ECTS) and it is a government requirement that visiting students fit as closely as possible with the amount of study undertaken by a Second or Final Year student.
 It may mean that visiting students accrue more credits than are required by their home university.
 Each module will usually consist of two one-hour lectures a week, and usually a module Support and Feedback class either weekly or fortnightly.
 Some Final Year modules do not have module Support and Feedback classes.